top of page

 The Healing Place is a nationally-recognized recovery program for men and women.
 It was founded in 1989 as a homeless shelter and medical clinic for men.
 THP currently provides food, shelter and medical care to 300 men per day.
 The addiction recovery program begins with OTS (off the streets) where men start recovery classes and attend 12- step meetings.
 Those classes and one of the meetings are housed at Fourth Avenue UMC.
 Every weekday in the Fellowship Hall, these men begin learning about alcoholism and the road to recovery and hope.

-The Bridge is a non-traditional support group that meets every Thursday at 5:00pm in the Parlor.
+The Bridge is a non-traditional support group that meets every Thursday at 5:00pm in the Parlor of Fourth Avenue UMC.

 Women Holding Hands